-Ezra's latest film is the Muse Entertainment documentary "Grass Fed" which premiered in late 2015 on the CBC’s Documentary Channel and can now be seen on iTunes in Canada and the USA.
+Ezra's latest film is the Muse Entertainment documentary "Grass Fed" which premiered in late 2015 on the CBC’s Documentary Channel and can now be seen on iTunes and Google Play in Canada and the USA.

 In March 2016, Soiferman released the acclaimed “Last Game at The Forum” a photo project which featured a coffee table book, gallery exhibit and music photeo about the final Canadiens hockey match played at the Montreal Forum prior to its closing in 1996.

-In summer 2016, Ezra became the first Artist in Residence at Tweed, Canada's largest licensed producer of medical cannabis (click here to see press clippings covering the residency).
+In summer 2016, Ezra became the inaugural Artist-in-Residence at Tweed, Canada's largest licensed producer of medical cannabis (click here to see press clippings covering the residency).
 This also marked the first time in history a cannabis company has taken on an artist-in-residence.
-As part of the year-long photography residency he'll be creating new photo series and serving as a brand ambassador for the company.
-The first project Ezra released as part of the Tweed residency is the music photeo "The Walls of Montreal" / "Les Murs de Montréal", a love letter to the vast array of artistic murals throughout his hometown, of which he has photographed more than 1500.
+As part of the Tweed residency, Ezra created new photo series and short films and served as a brand ambassador for the company.
+The first project he released as part of the residency was the music photeo "The Walls of Montreal" / "Les Murs de Montréal", a love letter to the vast array of artistic murals throughout his hometown, of which he has photographed more than 1500.

-Ezra's second video for his Tweed residency is "Ez in Res'", a music photeo released the day cannabis legalization was tabled by the Canadian Government which was coincidentally his 45th birthday.
+Ezra's second video for his Tweed residency was "Ez in Res'", a music photeo released the day cannabis legalization was tabled by the Canadian Government which was coincidentally his 45th birthday.
 The video features some of his favourite images shot during his extensive travels for the residency.